geekyclarkey/homeassistant/howto_guides/changing_tv_channels_with_alexa/README.md

 type: vertical-stack
 ```

-### Add your script into alexa
+### Add your script into Alexa
 To do this i use the homeassistant cloud service.
-It costs 5$ a month but its worth it for the ease of intergrating your alexa into homeassistant, plus it helps contribute to the developers and keeps homeassistant going.
-You also need the homeassistant skill installed.
+It costs 5$ a month but its worth it for the ease of integrating your Alexa into homeassistant, plus it helps contribute to the developers and keeps homeassistant going.
+You also need the homeassistant Alexa skill installed.

-You Add your new script into the cloud entity in your configoration.yaml (I have mine filtered so i can control what entities get added into my alexa app)
+You Add your new script into the cloud entity in your configoration.yaml (I have mine filtered so i can control what entities get added into my Alexa app)
 ```
 cloud:
-  alexa:
+  Alexa:
     filter:
       include_entities:
       - script.livingroom_bbc1
+      - script.livingroom_hdmi3
 ```

 ### Ask Alexa to discover devices
-Sinmply ask your alexa to "discover my devices"
+Sinmply ask your Alexa to "discover my devices"
-She will scan and find your new script and see it as a scene.
+She will scan and find your new scripts and see them as scenes.
-Then all you need to do is ask Alexa to "Switch on BBC One" (the Alias is the name the alexa will use)
+Then all you need to do is ask Alexa to "Switch on BBC One" (the Alias is the name the Alexa will use)
 She will run the script/scene and de exactly as i showed in my [Instagram Post](https://www.instagram.com/p/B5d27TIAnFZ/)

 ## Thats it! have fun adding channel requests to your Alexa device.